fheng/best_practice/bash/README.md

 grep foo file
 ```

-Prefer using a command line tools builtin method of reading a file instead of
+Prefer using a command line tool's builtin method of reading a file instead of
 passing in stdin.
 This is where we make the inference that, if a program says
 it can read a file passed by name, it's probably more performant to do so.